newswim/article-archive/Feb 2016 - The Future/readme.md

 - [These 6 Corporations Control 90% Of The Media In America](http://www.businessinsider.com/these-6-corporations-control-90-of-the-media-in-america-2012-6)
 - [Ralph Nader: Why Bernie Sanders was right to run as a Democrat](https://www.washingtonpost.com/posteverything/wp/2016/03/25/ralph-nader-why-bernie-sanders-was-right-to-run-as-a-democrat/)
 - [Barney Frank takes on Bernie Sanders and the ‘too big to fail’ argument](http://www.pbs.org/newshour/bb/barney-frank-takes-on-bernie-sanders-and-the-too-big-to-fail-argument/)
+- [How WikiLeaks opened our eyes to the illusion of freedom] (http://www.theguardian.com/commentisfree/2014/jun/19/hypocrisy-freedom-julian-assange-wikileaks)

 (Denton)